What is the federal budget?

-* The Government spends most of your money on a few major programs.
-In fiscal year 2009:
+* In general. the Government spends most of your money on a few major programs.

 * The Government collects most of its revenues from a few main sources: